Lewis and Clark Expedition: Preparations

 In 1803, Jefferson sent Lewis to Philadelphia to study medicinal cures under Benjamin Rush, a physician and former leader in the American Revolution.
 He also arranged for Lewis to be further educated by Andrew Ellicott, an astronomer who instructed him in the use of a sextant, among other navigational instruments.
 From Benjamin Smith Barton, Lewis learned how to describe and preserve plant and animal specimens; from Robert Patterson, refinements in computing latitude and longitude, and Caspar Wistar covered fossils, and the search for possible living remnants.
 Lewis, however, was not ignorant of science, having demonstrated a marked capacity to learn, especially with Jefferson as his teacher.
 At Monticello, Jefferson possessed an enormous library on the subject of North American geography, to which Lewis had full access.
 He spent time consulting maps and books, as well as conferring with Jefferson.

 The keelboat used for the first year of the journey was built near Pittsburgh, Pennsylvania, in the summer of 1803, to Lewis's specifications, and was completed on August 31.
 The vessel was immediately loaded with equipment and provisions.
 While in Pittsburgh, Lewis bought a Newfoundland dog, Seaman, to accompany them.
 Newfoundlands are amicable, large working dogs and good swimmers, lovers of water and commonly found on fishing boats, as they can assist in water rescues.
 Seaman proved a valuable member of the party, aiding with hunting and protection from bears and other potential predators.
 He was the only animal to complete the entire trip.

 Lewis and his crew set-sail that afternoon, traveling down the Ohio River to meet up with Clark near Louisville, Kentucky, in October 1803, at the Falls of the Ohio.
 Their goals were to explore the vast territory acquired by the Louisiana Purchase and to establish trade and US sovereignty over the Native Americans along the Missouri River.
 Jefferson also wanted to establish a US claim of "discovery" to the Pacific Northwest and Oregon Territory by documenting an American presence there before European nations could claim the land.
 According to some historians, Jefferson understood that he would have a better claim of ownership to the Pacific Northwest if the team gathered scientific data on animals and plants.
-However, his main objectives were centered around finding an all-water route to the Pacific coast and commerce.
+However, his main objectives were centered on finding an all-water route to the Pacific coast and commerce.
 His instructions to the expedition stated:

 The object of your mission is to explore the Missouri River, & such principle stream of it, as, by its course and communication with the waters of the Pacific ocean, whether the Columbia, Oregon, Colorado or any other river may offer the most direct & practicable water communication across this continent for the purpose of commerce.